davek184/CoolerMasterUsbC/README.md

 # Recommended Hardware

-* M2 x 4 wafer head screw
+* M2 x 4mm wafer head screw/laptop screw.
+For mounting CMDB into stock Novatouch case.
+* M3 x 0.5mm 6mm hex screw, 3mm hex nut.
+For mounting CMDB into Norbatouch.
+Add o-ring or washer if still sitting too low in port opening.

 # Revisions
 * 1.1 Lets not dwell on version 1.1 other than it paved the way for version 1.2 :)